fusionpbx/fusionpbx-install.sh/README.md

 FusionPBX Install
 --------------------------------------
 A quick install guide for a FusionPBX install.
 It is recommended to start the install on a minimal install of the operating system.
+Notes on further tweaking your configuration are at end of the file.

+## Operating Systems
 ### Debian
 Debian 8 is the preferred operating system by the FreeSWITCH developers.
 It supports the latest video dependencies.
 If you want to do video mixing use Debian.
 Download Debian 8 Jessie from here https://cdimage.debian.org/cdimage/archive/